Energy Saving can be Big Money Saving!

 Homeowners can take care of many of the energy saving things themselves without having to call in a professional.
 The cost of these fixes can be low and many just require a little time and elbow grease to accomplish.
 Here are a few of the easier ones to tackle:

-· Blanket wrap your water heater – Water heater wraps (or water heater insulation jacket) can be found at many outlets and run in the range of $30-40.
+· Blanket wraps your water heater – Water heater wraps (or water heater insulation jacket) can be found at many outlets and run in the range of $30-40.
 These can help to reduce the cost of running your water heater by as much as 10%.

 · Turn down your thermostat – Studies have shown that turning down your thermostat by only 3 degrees can result in a saving of about $200 a year.